 Here’s a fun fact: bass is non-directional.
 So even with the subwoofer placed in the trunk of your car, you’ll hear the low frequencies all around you.
 They won’t sound like they’re behind you.
 That means that you can enhance the audio experience in your car without sacrificing the interior space you need for your softball team or your Great Dane.

-Want more information on which subwoofer is best for your car?
+Want more information on which subwoofer is best for your car in San Diego?